Slain 20-year-old Raleigh student had recently married her alleged killer

 Matos' mother and father said it was her first apartment.
 She shared it with roommates while she worked and took radiology courses at Wake Technical Community College.

-Hernandez-Mendez, 20, was charged with murder in the case.
+Hernandez Mendez, 20, was charged with murder in the case.

 Her family said he was one of her roommates.